-In connection with the audits of the Company's financial statements for the years ended April 30, 2009 and 2008 and the subsequent interim period through August 1, 2009, there have been no disagreements with Eisner or with the predecessor accountants, HRR, on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Eisner or HRR, would have caused Eisner or HRR to make reference thereto in their reports on the Company's financial statements for such years.
+In connection with the audits of the Company's financial statements for the years ended April 30, 2010 and 2009 and the subsequent interim period through August 1, 2010, there have been no disagreements with EisnerAmper on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of EisnerAmper would have caused EisnerAmper to make reference thereto in their reports on the Company's financial statements for such years.

-No reportable event of the type described in Item 304(a)(1)(v) of Regulation S-K occurred during the years ended April 30, 2009 and 2008 and the subsequent interim period through August 1, 2009.
+No reportable event of the type described in Item 304(a)(1)(v) of Regulation S-K occurred during the years ended April 30, 2010 and 2009 and the subsequent interim period through August 1, 2010.

-During the Company's two fiscal years ended April 30, 2009 and 2008 and the subsequent interim period through August 1, 2009, the Company has not consulted with Eisner regarding the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements, or any matter that was either the subject of a disagreement (as defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions) or reportable event (within the meaning of Item 304(a)(1)(v) of Regulation S-K).
+During the Company's two fiscal years ended April 30, 2010 and 2009 and the subsequent interim period through August 1, 2010, the Company has not consulted with EisnerAmper or the predecessor firms regarding the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's consolidated financial statements, or any matter that was either the subject of a disagreement (as defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions) or reportable event (within the meaning of Item 304(a)(1)(v) of Regulation S-K).